andreztz/chopt/README.md

 Takes a list of options as an argument and returns a list of selected items from that list.

 Options are chosen by entering their corresponding number or name.
+Multiple options can be selected in one go.
+Choices should be separated by spaces.

 Also supported is specifying ranges of numbers, in the form *x..y* or *x-y* (where *x* and *y* are item numbers from the list, eg) 1..5 or 1-5).